~ Fritz Perls

-Here is a popular internet list of art therapy activities originally posted up many years ago by the Nursing School Blog, and as time has gone by over half of the links have become defunct or out of date.
-I have researched current links that reflect the inspiring art therapy directives on the internet today, while aiming to keep them as close as possible to the original list.
+Here is a popular internet list of art therapy activities originally posted up in 2011 by the Nursing School Blog.
+I have researched current links that reflect the most inspiring art therapy directives on the internet today, keeping them as close as possible to the original list.

 Deal with emotions like anger and sadness through these helpful exercises.

 - Draw or paint your emotions.
 In this exercise, you'll focus entirely on painting what you're feeling.

 - Create an emotion wheel.
 Using color, this activity will have you thinking critically about your emotions.

 - Make a meditative painting.
 Looking for a creative way to relax?
 Have trouble sitting still to meditate?
 Meditative painting might be just the thing you're looking for.
 No painting skill or experience necessary - only a desire to relax and become more creative.

 - Put together a journal.
 Journals don't have to just be based around words.
 You can make an art journal as well, that lets you visually express your emotions.

 - Explore puppet therapy.
 Puppets aren't just for kids.
 Make your own and have them act out scenes that make you upset.